shigebeyond/jkmvc/doc/orm/validation.md

 # Validation

-Orm models are tightly integrated with the [Validation](../common/validation/validation.md) library which comes with a very flexible `net.jkcode.jkmvc.validate.ValidationException` that helps you quickly handle validation errors from basic CRUD operations.
+Orm models are tightly integrated with the [Validation](../common/validation/validation.md) library which comes with a very flexible `net.jkcode.jkmvc.validator.ValidateException` that helps you quickly handle validation errors from basic CRUD operations.

 ## 1 Defining Rules